 Do you use any iPhone photography accessories?

-I’ve purchased the Lollipod tripod.
-It’s compact and lightweight so I can easily pop into my bag.
+I’ve purchased the Lollipod which is a compact and lightweight tripod for iPhone.
+I can easily pop into my bag.

 I also purchased my second olloclip lens kit because when I upgraded my phone my first olloclip didn’t fit.